-[Sings] Fools had ne'er less grace in a year, For wise men are grown foppish;

-They know not how their wits to wear, Their manners are so apish.
+Fools had ne'er less wit in a year; For wise men are grown foppish, They know not how their wits to wear, Their manners are so apish.

-Lear.
 When were you wont to be so full of songs, sirrah?

-Fool.
-I have us'd it, nuncle, ever since thou mad'st thy daughters thy mother; for when thou gav'st them the rod, and put'st down thine own breeches,
+I have used it, nuncle, ever since thou madest thy daughters thy mothers: for when thou gavest them the rod, and put'st down thine own breeches,